natgo/wt-wiki-scraper/wikitext-transpiled/fleet/HMS%20Calpe.md

 HMS Calpe and USS Wainwright were awarded a shared submarine elimination because of the fine teamwork, taking into account no previous joint drill were executed.
 [[File:Hunt L71.jpg|thumb| HMS Calpe in Malta, Nov 6th 1945.]]
+{{Quote
- ''"A pleasure to work with" - "She turned in a polished performance, always being in the proper place, always being ready and she was quick to grasp the intentions of this ship."''  - Commander Walter W. Strohbehn
+|''"A pleasure to work with" - "She turned in a polished performance, always being in the proper place, always being ready and she was quick to grasp the intentions of this ship."''<br>- Commander Walter W. Strohbehn
+}}
 '''Fate'''

 The experienced HMS Calpe was then transferred to Malta from where she participated in even more operations of allied landings and close shore support in the Mediterranean theatre, until the end of the war.

 In defiance of her original design limitations, HMS Calpe eventually served with a flotilla in the Indian ocean until November 1946, then returned to Britain.
 She was loaned and eventually sold to Denmark in 1952 under the name of HDMS Rolf Krake.
 She remained active until October 1966, ultimately being scrapped in Denmark and Sweden.

+After scrapping, members of the ship's company, the Royal Naval Reserve Unit HMS Calpe salvaged a capstan from HM Dockyard.
+An HMS Calpe plaque can be found as heritage artifacts at the HM Government of Gibraltar Ministry of Heritage, highlighting the historical significance of the ship.
+The salvaged capstan from HM Dockyard was used to haul ships into dry docks for repairs and was built in 1902 by Cowans, Sheldon and Co., Ltd. This particular capstan, identified as Yard No. 1021, commemorates the Royal Naval Reserve Unit HMS Calpe's presence in Gibraltar from 1965 to 1993.

 == Media ==
 <!-- ''Excellent additions to the article would be video guides, screenshots from the game, and photos.'' -->